heptarch/heptarch.github.io/drafts/rbl2.md

 	   </span> of the problem space.
 Once the
 core team reaches a threshold level of strategic clarity, some core members will differentiate and start to build out the teams to pursue these strategies.
-At this point, hiring might look more like Bell.
+At this point, hiring might begin to look more like Bell.

 But some of the core team should remain in the full-time role of articulating the shape of problem space.